mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 a byte string.

 This function takes the first n-1 coefficients (each a value between 0 and q-1), expresses each as a log_2(q) bit bitstring as a little endian integer.
+All n-1 coefficients are of length log_2(q).
 Then, it concatinates those n-1 bit strings into a long bit string; the result is that bit string being parsed into bytes (with any trailing bits in the last byte being set to 0).

 The inverse function (called) unpack_Rq0) converts that byte string back into a polynomial.

 It takes the byte string, parses it into n-1 consecutive log_2(q) bit strings, takes each such bit string as a little endian integer and sets the corresponding coefficient of the polynomial to that integer.
+Since all bit strings are of equal length, this can be done efficiently.
 Then, it adds all those n-1 coefficients together, and sets the n-th coefficient to the negation of that sum modulo q.

 A close reading of the above algorithms will note that the pack_Rq0 doesn't